mishalyn-mei-ilmeng/mishalyn-mei-ilmeng.github.io/essays/why-software.md

 <img width="600px" class="rounded float-start pe-4" src="../img/arch/archi-cad.png">

-*Design: to devise for a specific function or end.*

 If you told my teenage self that she wouldn't become an architect, she would probably call you a liar and a bad psychic.
 Ever since I was 10, I knew I wanted to spend my life designing.
 Before pursuing a degree in computer science, I wanted to design houses.
 I fell in love with the little details of creating floor plans and seeing my plans come to life once I finished their models.
 More than anything else, I enjoyed drafting.
 This changed when I completed my architecture internship in high school, where I learned to use ArchiCAD.